DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - this is a system that collects power into a battery but can switch over to pulling power from the battery when the power grid fails
         - generally, this type of system was implemented to supply power to an entire building rather than just one or a few devices

+- 🔴**Physical Controls**: Includes facility construction and selection, site management, building design, locks, security guards, personnel controls, lighting, Administrative controls such as policies, procedures, background checks, and other things that could be represented easily or normally on paper, and Technical physical controls such as Closed-Circuit Television (CCTV), intrusion detection, and access cards.
-- 🔴**Physical Controls**: The six common physical security control mechanisms is ✏️Deter (guard dogs, Lighting), ✏️Deny (mantrap, turnstile, gate), ✏️Detect (CCTV,motion sensor), ✏️Delay (locks), ✏️Determine, ✏️Decide.
+- The six common physical security control mechanisms is ✏️Deter (guard dogs, Lighting), ✏️Deny (mantrap, turnstile, gate), ✏️Detect (CCTV,motion sensor), ✏️Delay (locks), ✏️Determine, ✏️Decide.
     - The first line of defense against an initial attempt to access a physical asset should be a deterrent control such as signs, lighting, or policy.
 A physical security program should attempt to thwart threats in the following order:
         - 🆎Deterrence/Deterrent controls
         - 🆎Denial/Preventative
         - 🆎Detection/Detective controls
         - 🆎Delay/Preventative and Compensating controls
-    - facility construction and selection
-    - site management
-    - building design
     - **Locks:**
          - 🔒A tumbler lock is a common type of lock mechanism found in many doors and padlocks.
 It consists of a series of spring-loaded pins (tumblers) that align when the correct key is inserted, allowing the lock to turn and open.
 Incorrect keys won't align the tumblers, preventing the lock from turning.
 Tumbler locks offer basic security but are vulnerable to lock-picking techniques.
          - 🔒A mortise lock is a type of door lock that is set within a rectangular cavity, or mortise, in the door.
 It typically consists of a lock body with a latch, a strike plate, and a cylinder or keyhole.
 Mortise locks are known for their durability and security, making them common in commercial and residential applications.
 They are often considered more secure than standard cylindrical locks due to their robust construction and the fact that they are more challenging to pick or force open.